zeh/dasmjs/README.md

   * `"atari2600"`: includes dasm's own `atari2600/macro.h` and `atari2600/vcs.h` files.
   * `"channel-f"`: includes dasm's own `channel-f/macro.h` and `channel-f/ves.h` files.

+For more examples, check the [test files](test) on reference implementations of typical compilations.

-Check [the dasm documentation](https://github.com/zeh/dasmjs/blob/master/dasm/src/doc/dasm.txt) for a list of all command-line switches available, for more information on binary formats, and for a list of all macros available.
+Also check [the dasm documentation](https://github.com/zeh/dasmjs/blob/master/dasm/src/doc/dasm.txt) for a list of all command-line switches available, for more information on binary formats, and for a list of all macros available.

 ### Returned object